evant/gradle-retrolambda/README.md

 - Fixed bug where java unit tests were not being run through retrolambda
 - Allow gradle to be called with java 6 or 7, i.e. Java 8 no longer has to be your default java.
-- Thank you Mart-Bogdan for starting these fixes
+- Thank you Mart-Bogdan for starting these fixes.

 ### 1.1.1
 - Fixed not correctly finding java 8 executable when running from java 6 or 7 on windows.
 (Mart-Bogdan)

 ### 1.2.0
-- Support android-library projects
+- Support android-library projects.

 ### 1.3.0
-- Support android instrument tests
+- Support android instrument tests.

+### 1.3.1
+- Removed `compile` property, which didn't work anyway.
+Use `retrolambdaConfig` instead.
+- Minor error message improvment.